 How long does an appraisal take?

-For a typical home, the appraiser visit might be as short as 15 to 30 minutes, but a larger property could take several hours to assess.
-The appraiser visit is generally shorter than a home inspection, which is a more in-depth look at the property.
+For smaller homes, the appraiser visit might be as short as 15 minutes or 30 minutes, but a larger property could take several hours to assess.
+The appraisal generally takes less time than a home inspection, which is a more in-depth look at the property.

 After visiting the home, the appraiser may take a few days to a week to complete the formal written report.
 Complex cases may require several weeks.